vippsas/vipps-partner/README.md

 ### Platform partner

-Provide a "closed" ready-to-use platform for their merchants, do all integration with the Vipps APIs, do all development and maintenance on their platform, and also provide all support for the merchants.
+Platform partners provide a *closed*, ready-to-use platform for their merchants.
+They do all integration with the API platform, do all development and maintenance on their platform, and also provide all support for the merchants.

-Vipps Partner Plus and Vipps Partner Premium can and should use partner keys.
+Partners with Partner Plus and Vipps Partner Premium can and should use partner keys.
-Platform partners on these partner levels use the Vipps APIs *on behalf of* merchants:
+Platform partners on these partner levels use the API platform *on behalf of* merchants.
-Initiate payments, do captures, do refunds, etc.
+This means that they can initiate payments, captures, refunds, and other relevant transactions.

 Merchants that use a platform partner with Vipps Partner Plus and Vipps Partner Premium *never need to see their API keys*,